The Weyl extension algebra of $GL_2(\bar{\mathbb{F}}_p)$: The algebra .

-\section{The algebra $\mathbb{HT}_{\Psi}(\maltese, \maltese^{-1})$.}
+\section{The algebra $\Upsilon$.}

-To obtain a combinatorial description of $\mathbb{HT}_{\Psi}(\underline{\maltese})$ we first analyse its $\Psi$-$\Psi$-bimodule components, then how to multiply these components, before reducing the structure to a basis given by points in a polytope.
+The aim of this section is to obtain a combinatorial description of $\mathbb{HT}_{\fc}(\underline{\ft})$, which we will denote by $\Upsilon.$ We will first show that we only need to consider a certain subspace.
+Then we will analyse the $\fc$-$\fc$-bimodule components of this subspace, then how to multiply these components, before reducing the structure to a basis given by points in a polytope.